“This is going to be the wave of the future.”

 If you happen to be a long-term care operator looking for words to live by, the above sentence is a pretty good choice.

-But first, some context: They were recently uttered by Vincent Mor, Ph.D.
-He has spent a good chunk of his adult life at Brown University, studying various aspects of our long-term care system.
+But first some context: They were uttered last week by Vincent Mor, Ph.D.
+Dr. Mor has spent a good chunk of his adult at Brown University, studying various aspects of our long-term care system.
 The “This” in his above statement refers to efforts to trim days spent in skilled care.

-Dr. Mor pronounced them to McKnight’s while reflecting on his latest study, one that should make any operator feel a bit tense and morose.
+Dr. Mor uttered them to McKnight’s while reflecting on his latest study, one that should make any operator feel a bit tense and morose.

 In a nutshell, his investigation seems to validate a push by insurers offering Medicare Advantage plans to ratchet down post-acute days, often by a week or more (when compared to the more traditional Medicare fee-for-service option).
 Full findings appear in PLOS Medicine.

 To be fair, the study looked only at hip fracture patients.
 But the implied suggestion is hard to miss: Maybe people spend too much time in nursing homes?
 The findings will surely provide ammo for insurers who insist stays can be reduced without causing harm.